-If the choir performed music written and published by the music director or a member of the choir, the location can simply ask that person for permission to publish the video, preferably in writing.If the choir performed music composed by someone who still retains the copyright, determine what permissions were granted to the choir by the copyright holder(s), who could be the original composer or someone else who purchased the rights.
+If the choir performed music composed by someone who still retains the copyright, determine what permissions were granted to the choir by the copyright holder(s), who could be the original composer or someone else who purchased the rights.
 With music, copyrights may be held by the composer, lyricist, arranger, and/or music publisher.
 The copyright holder(s) could have limited permission to one performance in church only, with or without permission to record.
 Or the copyright holder(s) could have granted a much broader permission, which includes the right to post the performance on the Internet.
 If the copyright holder(s) did not include permission to post on the Internet, the location must obtain permission in writing before publishing.
 It’s possible that the location will have to pay royalty fees.
-OneLicense.

-For additional information, see the Music Copyright and Guides to Licensing.Locations should also ask for and obtain permission in writing from the person(s) who made the video recording.
+For additional information, see the Music Copyright and Guides to Licensing.
+The University of Texas Libraries website has a thorough guide on how to obtain copyright permissions for a wide range of materials.Locations should also ask for and obtain permission in writing from the person(s) who made the video recording.
 They, too, have a copyright that must be respected.
 If the Location decides to retain its own videographer to record the event, use the Video Production Agreement to determine who owns the rights.

 If an event is being video recorded, make sure that a sign of reasonable size (minimum 8.5" x 11") is posted in a visible location, disclosing that videos may be published on the Internet; see the Disclosure Notice Sample.
-If a notice was not posted, do not publish video recordings that include people who are identifiable; they have a right of privacy and should give their permission before you post their faces on the Internet.
+If a notice was not posted, do not publish video recordings that include people who are identifiable; they have a right of privacy and should give their permission before their faces are posted on the Internet.